The-19th-coming-of-Jesus/The-Parallax-Protocol/README.md

 All names below are up for debate lol, I just had some fun.

 ### Tenebridae Resonaphora (Resona, Latin "resonate"; Phora, Latin "carrier"), Drummers
-Emits periodic, rhythmic clicking using sensory feelers extending from its head down to the floor.
+Emits periodic, rhythmic drums using sensory feelers extending from its head down to the floor.
 Movement by players or objects or just general movement in closeish proximity during clicks creates detectable vibrations.
 Excessive vibrations will alert the drummer, and it will proceed to attempt to alert nearby enemies while aggressively homing in on the vibrations.
 The range of the drummer can be determined by the intensity of the clicks and the size / amount of the feelers.
 Visually, they look like tall humanoids with an amount of feelers extending down from their head down to the floor, usually slightly curled up and away from the floor when not in its detection phase.
 They have pale, ghostly skin with legs that suffer from holes and no distinct arms apart from where larger holes seem to seperate from the central mass to other masses that could resemble arm growths.
 They attack at a small range by flinging the feelers at the target.